 Brescia University’s Master of Business Administration program is designed specifically for the experienced, time-conscious professional with leadership potential and strong quantitative skills.
 The primary goal of the MBA program is to equip participants with skills and competencies needed to function effectively and ethically as organizational leaders in an increasingly competitive global work environment.
 International students can benefit from curriculum practicum training (CPT) upon enrollment.
+The full-time program is designed to run from August to July and courses are scheduled on a yearly rotation.
+Students can attend part-time, extending the program to two years.

 In order for a student to graduate from Brescia University with an MBA, students must: